 Quality will be managed through a structured Quality Assurance (QA) Plan which outlines the procedures, metrics, and checklists used to ensure evaluation accuracy, consistency, and compliance with project requirements.

 The diagram below shows how quality assurance is applied throughout the project’s phases.

-Please refer to Appendix R for the full QA Plan.
+Please refer to Appendix T for the full QA Plan.